A modular optically pumped magnetometer system: Abstract

 \section{Abstract}

-We describe a modular optically-pumped magnetometer (OPM) system which enables fast prototyping and testing of new measurement schemes.
-Quick reconfiguration of self-contained laser and sensor modules allow easy construction of various array layouts.
-The modularity of this system enables scaling of shared light-source arrays, and development of methods for high density array management for magnetic imaging and sensing in both medical and industrial fields.
-We demonstrate the OPM system in a first-order axial gradiometer configuration with a magnetic field gradient sensitivity of \SI{10.4}{\femto\tesla/\centi\metre/\sqrt{\hertz}}.
-To illustrate the capabilities of this system, we measured alpha-rhythms from the brain of a human participant, and assessed the magnetometer sensitivity both with single sensor channels and in a differential gradiometer configuration.
+To address the demands in healthcare and industrial settings for spatially resolved magnetic imaging, we present a modular optically pumped magnetometer (OPM) system comprising a multi-sensor array of highly sensitive quantum magnetometers.
+This system is designed and built to facilitate fast prototyping and testing of new measurement schemes by enabling quick reconfiguration of the self-contained laser and sensor modules as well as allowing for the construction of various array layouts with a shared light source.
+The modularity of this system facilitates the development of methods for managing high-density arrays for magnetic imaging.
+The magnetometer sensitivity and bandwidth are first characterised in both individual channel and differential gradiometer configurations before testing in a real-world magnetoencephalography environment by measuring alpha rhythms from the brain of a human participant.
+We demonstrate the OPM system in a first-order axial gradiometer configuration with a magnetic field gradient sensitivity of \SI{10}{\femto\tesla/\centi\metre/\sqrt{\hertz}}.
+Bandwidths exceeding \SI{200}{\hertz} were achieved for two independent modules.
+The system's increased temporal resolution allows for the measurement of spinal cord signals, which we demonstrate by using phantom signal trials and comparing with an existing commercial sensor.